 Quick Answer

 Yes, severe anxiety disorders can qualify for the Disability Tax Credit Canada in 2026 under the mental functions category.
 Approval requires documented marked restriction in adaptive functioning, judgment, or problem-solving present at least 90% of the time.
-Panic disorder with agoraphobia, severe OCD, and treatment-resistant anxiety are the most commonly approved presentations.
+Panic disorder with agoraphobia, severe OCD, and treatment-resistant anxiety can provide stronger documentation when they markedly restrict everyday functioning.

 CRA Category for Anxiety